liyi5895/collaborative-editor/memory-bank/progress.md

 ## Current Status

-The project is in the **early development stage** with the following components implemented:
+The project is in the **development stage** with the following components implemented:

 1. **Core Frontend Components**: The main UI components are in place, including the document editor, chat panel with model selection, and document list.
+2. **Modular Architecture**: The document editor has been refactored into a modular architecture with smaller components and custom hooks.
-2. **Basic Backend API**: The backend API is functional with endpoints for document and chat operations.
+3. **Basic Backend API**: The backend API is functional with endpoints for document and chat operations.
-3. **AI Integration**: Advanced AI assistant functionality is implemented with real LLM integration via OpenRouter API.
+4. **AI Integration**: Advanced AI assistant functionality is implemented with real LLM integration via OpenRouter API.

 The application can currently:
 - Create and edit documents with rich text formatting
 - Save documents to the backend (in-memory storage)
 - Chat with the AI assistant using different LLM models
 - Receive AI-generated suggestions for document improvements
+- Apply AI suggestions to the document

 ## Known Issues